ntk148v/til/linux/network-performance-ultimate-guide.md

 22. Enqueue the packet to the receive buffer and sized as `tcp_rmem` rules
     - If `tcp_moderate_rcvbuf is enabled kernel will auto-tune the receive buffer
     - `tcp_rmem`: Contains 3 values that represent the minimum, default and maximum size of the TCP socket receive buffer.
-    - `net.core.rmem_max`: the upper limit of the TCP receive buffer size.
-Between `net.core.rmem_max` and `net.ipv4.tcp-rmem`'max value, the bigger value [takes precendence](https://github.com/torvalds/linux/blob/master/net/ipv4/tcp_output.c#L241).
+      - min: minimal size of receive buffer used by TCP sockets.
+It is guaranteed to each TCP socket, even under moderate memory pressure.
+Default: 4 KB.
+      - default: initial size of receive buffer used by TCP sockets.
+This value overrides `net.core.rmem_default` used by other protocols.
+Default: 131072 bytes.
+This value results in initial window of 65535.
-    - `SO_RECVBUF` sets the fixed size of the TCP receive buffer, it will override `tcp_rmem`, and the kernel will no longer dynamically adjust the buffer.
+      - max: maximal size of receive buffer allowed for automatically selected receiver buffers for TCP socket.
+This value does not override `net.core.rmem_max`.
+Calling `setsockopt()` with `SO_RCVBUF` disables automatic tuning of that socket’s receive buffer size, in which case this value is ignored. `SO_RECVBUF` sets the fixed size of the TCP receive buffer, it will override `tcp_rmem`, and the kernel will no longer dynamically adjust the buffer.
 The maximum value set by `SO_RECVBUF` cannot exceed `net.core.rmem_max`.
 Normally, we will not use it.
+Default: between 131072 and 6MB, depending on RAM size.
+    - `net.core.rmem_max`: the upper limit of the TCP receive buffer size.
+      - Between `net.core.rmem_max` and `net.ipv4.tcp-rmem`'max value, the bigger value [takes precendence](https://github.com/torvalds/linux/blob/master/net/ipv4/tcp_output.c#L241).
+      - Increase this buffer to enable scaling to a larger window size.
+Larger windows increase the amount of data to be transferred before an acknowledgement (ACK) is required.
+This reduces overall latencies and results in increased throughput.
+      - This setting is typically set to a very conservative value of 262,144 bytes.
+It is recommended this value be set as large as the kernel allows.
+4.x kernels accept values over 16 MB.
 23. Kernel will signalize that there is data available to apps (epoll or any polling system)
 24. Application wakes up and reads the data